-Saltwater fishing along Alaska's Inside Passage— nearly due west of Ketchikan, Alaska —is a phenomenal experience!
+Saltwater fishing along Alaska's Inside Passage—due west of Ketchikan, Alaska, just off the Alaska Peninsula—is a phenomenal experience!
 Join our experienced, U.S. Coast Guard licensed captains from early spring through late fall for a thrilling saltwater fishing excursion.
-Tangle with the fighting Chinook, or King Salmon, as well as four other salmon species.
+Tangle with the fighting Chinook, more popularly known as the King Salmon, as well as four other salmon species.
 Or experience the thrill of hauling in one of Alaska's monster Halibut that often range well over 100 pounds.
-These and several other species make for an exceptional sport fishing experience:
+These and several other species of saltwater fish make for an exceptional sport fishing experience.

 - King Salmon Fishing (Chinook Salmon)